tower120/hibit_tree/README.md

 ## Hierarchical bitmap

-Bitmasks in nodes form hierarchical bitset/bitmap, similar to the one in [hi_sparse_bitset](https://crates.io/crates/hi_sparse_bitset), which in turn was derived from [hibitset](https://crates.io/crates/hibitset).
+Bitmasks in nodes form hierarchical bitset/bitmap.
+Which is similar to [hi_sparse_bitset](https://crates.io/crates/hi_sparse_bitset), which in turn was derived from [hibitset](https://crates.io/crates/hibitset).
 This means, that all operations from hierarchical bitsets are possible, with the same performance characteristics.

 ## Intersection